Dokkedal/dcm2reg/docs/source/background.rst

 ..
     * DICOM format

+All three types of medical scans along with medical information are stored in the so-called DICOM-format from the beginning.
 DICOM is an acronym for Digital Imaging and Communications in Medicine.
 It is a file format that stores digital 2D-images.
 Since medical scans are 3D-images, you often need hundreds of DICOM files to represent a single scan.
-Additionally, DICOM files can also store medical information, e.g. descriptions of the scans.
+Additionally, DICOM-files can also store medical information, e.g. descriptions of the scans.
+Finally, DICOM-files are even able to store *delineations*, which are essentially medical hand-drawn outlines of where organs and tumors are located.
+These delineations are crucial to the planning of the medical treatment, and it is thus the main goal of an ultimate deep learning model to learn to construct these delineations.
-Thus DICOM-files ensure that all the data for each patient stays with the respective patient.

-Typically, all three types of medical scans are stored in the DICOM-format from the beginning.
-However, in order to make them easier to handle for both doctors and an ultimate deep learning model, they need to be converted into a niftier format.
+Thus, DICOM-files ensure that all the data for each patient stays with the respective patient.
+However, in order to make them easier to handle for both doctors and an eventual deep learning model, they need to be converted into a niftier format.

 ..
     * NIfTI format - input neural network